 Fresh water is essential.
 You can encourage hydration by using a cat water fountain, which Siamese cats usually enjoy due to their curious nature.

-Treats should be kept minimum, around 5–10% of their daily calories.
+Treats should be kept to a minimum, around 5–10% of their daily calories.
 And because they are intelligent and food-motivated, treats can be useful during play or training sessions.

 A balanced, meat-focused diet keeps the Siamese energetic, bright-eyed, and healthy throughout their long lifespan.